TeanConcio/STDISCM-PS-2---Looking-for-Group-Synchronization/README.md

 2. On the Solution Explorer side bar, double click "config.txt" to open it.
 3. Change the configurations as needed.
 4. On the tool bar at the top, run the "STDISCM PS 2 - Looking for Group Synchronization" project in Debug or Release mode.
-5. Videos can be found in the "Videos" Folder, with each video being labeled accordingly.
+5. The slides and video be found in the base folder, with them being labeled accordingly.